 Crystal Cruises offers a divers range or entertainment options, aimed at the discerning theatre-goer, concert-lover and dance aficionado.
 Musical venues will host anything from nostalgic and classical to popular and contemporary, and there’s a whole host of other venues to enjoy as well.

-The Show Lounge puts Broadway-style shows in the spotlight, then there’s the Cabaret Lounge, Palm Court, for dancing and classical music concerts, Avenue Saloon, to hear the tinkle of the ivories, Connoisseur Club, where you can enjoy a cigar, Crystal Casino, Hollywood Theatre, Pulse, for lat night dancing and karaoke, a library containing more than 3,000 books, Bridge Lounge and finally Fantasia and Waves for children.
+The Galaxy Lounge puts Broadway-style shows in the spotlight, then there’s the Starlite Club, Palm Court, for dancing and classical music concerts, Avenue Saloon, to hear the tinkle of the ivories, Connoisseur Club, where you can enjoy a cigar, Resorts World at Sea Casino, Hollywood Theatre, a library containing more than 3,000 books, Bridge Lounge and finally Fantasia and Waves for children.

 A collection of theme cruises set sail and offer a greater chance to learn new skills than the activities available year-round on all cruises.

-Themes include Fashion and Style, Ancient Civilisations, Tennis, Emerging Artists, Photography, Chance and Fortune, Wine and Food Festival, Film and Theatre Festival, Mind, Body & Spirit, Golf, Ballroom Dance, Theatre at Sea, Big Band, Jazz, Smithsonian Journeys, Comprehensive Creative Learning Institute and President’s Cruise.
+Themes include the Crystal Wine and Food Festival, Crystal on Broadway, Big Band and Ballroom Dance, Jewish Heritage, Jazz Days and Cabaret Nights, Mind Body and Spirit.
+Comprehensive Creative Learning Institute and President’s Cruise.
 Holiday cruises set around Christmas or Thanksgiving for example are also available.